 These photos are some of the first restorations I did in colour, so they're a little artier rather than my usual archival, but I think they bring up well the kind of area it used to be.
-These are the 'witches houses' in Johnston Street.
+These are the 'witches houses' in Johnston Street in 1890.

 Original